 In the above example, we have HUMAN as an abstract class that defines a human’s common needs, likes, and dislikes.
 There are different types of humans with different likes and dislikes.
 So every human can provide a specific implementation of what they like.
 That will be specific to them only.

-The main advantage of abstract class is that we have a specific implementation of methods according to a requirement, which also reduces redundancy, increases the readability of code, hides the implementation of methods, and provides partial abstraction.
+The main advantage of abstract class is that we have a specific implementation of methods according to a requirement, reducing redundancy, increasing the readability of code, hiding the implementation of methods, and providing partial abstraction.